-- O The TI-NspireTM Toolbar.
+- O The TI-Nspire[TM] Toolbar.

-- 2 Page Sorter.
+- a Page Sorter.

 - 6 Document toolbar.

-- A Document work area.
+- 4 Document work area.
 This example shows the Lists & Spreadsheet work area.

-You add, rename, duplicate and delete documents from the TI-NspireTM Home screen.
-See Getting Started with the TI-NspireTM App for iPad® for information about adding, renaming and deleting documents.
+You add, rename, duplicate, and delete documents from the TI-NspireTM Home screen.
+See Getting Started with the TI-NspireTM App for iPad® for information about adding, renaming, and deleting documents.